gyulanemeth/bluefox.email/docs/projects/delivery-mode.md

 ![A screenshot of the project delivery mode settings with production mode selected.](./project-delivery-mode-production-form.webp)

+Answer the questions honestly, and we will review your request as soon as possible.

 Once your project is approved for production mode, you can confirm that with this badge here at the top of your project.

 ![A screenshot of the project delivery mode settings with production mode badge.](./project-delivery-mode-production-badge.webp)